(keep reading to learn what happened)

 That run went on for another couple of years, but the success would not last…

-Is P’s and Q’s Auto Body from Bar Rescue still open?
+Is P’s and Q’s Auto Body still open after Bar Rescue?

 Reviews for Repeal XVIII seem average – it has just 3.5 stars on Yelp but 4.6 stars on Google Reviews and 4.9 stars on Facebook.

 So, while P’s and Q’s Auto Body is officially closed, there is still a bar at that location that has some connection to Bar Rescue.